Supersymmetric $\mathbb{WCP}^n$, AdS near horizons and orbifolds: Supersymmertic from -spheres

 Of course $\mathbb{WCP}^1$ is a topological space, there can be, and do exist, different manifolds with this topology.
 Indeed starting from the squashed 3-sphere \beq ds^2(\text{S}^3)=\frac{1}{4}(d\theta^2+\sin^2\theta d\phi^2)+\lambda^2(d\psi+\sin^2\left(\frac{\theta}{2}\right) (d\phi-d\psi))^2 \eeq for $\lambda$ some constant and then again operating with \eqref{eq:S3coordtrans} and orbifolding as in \eqref{eq:introl} one is mapped to

 Clearly this is a parametric deformation of a $\mathbb{B}^3$ in terms of $\lambda$, but $(\lambda^{-2}\Delta_{\lambda},~{\cal A}_{\lambda})$ behave the same as $(\Delta,{\cal A})$ at the poles of the $(\theta,\phi)$ spanning deformed S$^2$, and neither of $(\Delta_{\lambda},~{\cal A}_{\lambda})$ can blow up or shrink to zero for real $\theta$.
 We can thus equally well identify the base of \eqref{eq:orbibundelS3def} as $\mathbb{WCP}^1$.
 Indeed, inserting the above base into \eqref{eq:char2d} also leads to \eqref{eq:char2dr} - however the volume and Ricci scalar of this version of $\mathbb{WCP}^1$ depend on $\lambda$, so it is a distinct space.
 We stress this point because we will construct higher dimensional weighted projective spaces and study their supersymmetry properties in the following sections.
-Key to our construction will be $\mathbb{B}^3$, but there should be other $\mathbb{WCP}^n$ manifolds that one can construct using other 3-manifolds with the same topology as $\mathbb{B}^3$.
+As will become apparent, these spaces are foliations that contain ${\mathbb B}^3$ factors -- \textit{i.e} $\mathbb{WCP}^2$ can be viewed as a foliation of a squashed ${\mathbb B}^3$ over an interval with ${\mathbb B}^3$ also appearing in the construction of $\mathbb{WCP}^3$.
+But it should be possible to construct distinct versions of $\mathbb{WCP}^n$ that use distinct manifolds with the same topology as ${\mathbb B}^3$ as their building blocks.

 In the next subsection we will study the supersymmetry properties of $\mathbb{B}^3$ which will inform our later analyses for $\mathbb{WCP}^{2,3}$ .